kmwang123/cme211-notes/ExamReview2.md

 * Can use this to your advantage to expand the effective range available if negative numbers don't need to be stored

-* But be careful...

 ### Overflow and underflow

-* Attempting to assign a value greater than what can be represented by the data type will result in overflow
+* Attempting to assign a value greater/less than what can be represented by the data type will result in overflow/underflow

-* Attempting to assigning a value less than what can be represented by the data type will result in underflow

 * Overflow or underflow tend to cause wraparound, e.g. if adding together two signed numbers causes overflow the result is likely to be a negative number

-overflow causes 128+1 = -127; same problem with -127-1 = 128
+Ex: overflow causes 128+1 = -127
+Ex: underflow causes -127-1 = 128

 ```py
 >>> a = numpy.zeros(1,dtype=numpy.uint32)